rafizadehn/Statistical-Powers/README.md

-# Project 1 - Velocities of Gas Particles in a Boltzmann Distribution
+# Velocities of Gas Particles in a Boltzmann Distribution

 **Formal write up is located in this repository, named "Rafizadeh_WRITEUP.pdf"**